Reed-Math241/pitchR/README.md

 <!-- badges: end -->

-The goal of `pitchR` is to provide an accessible dataset with advanced pitching statistics and salary data for individual pitchers.
+The goal of `pitchR` is to provide an accessible dataset with advanced pitching statistics and salary data for individual starting pitchers.
 This dataset contains data from the 2018, 2019, and 2020 seasons.

 One exciting feature of the package is the inclusion of expected
 statistics: